denielleoliva/CS302/hw2/README.txt

 When making the implementation for the two methods of stack functionality, I figured out that I would want to be able to keep track of how many items were in my stacks.
 This was easy in the array based implementation, but I was unable to fashion a way to do in the linked list based implementation.
+I was also unable to figure out why the stack for the array based implementation would display backwards.
+When the pop function is called, the 0th element would not be the one popped but the highest index would be.

 Another problem that I came across was how to use the operations that I would be reading from a string.
 I wasn't sure how to convert a char data type to one that